Dhiren507/incredibleOS-A14-One-Ui-6.1-Beta/README.md

 - **One UI 6.1 Experience** – Enjoy a fully functional, smooth, and modern UI.
 - **Ported from Galaxy M34** – Seamless integration for better compatibility.
 - **All essential One UI 6.1 features** – The latest refinements and features from Samsung.
+- **Galaxy AI Features in Keyboard, Samsung Notes and in Broweser Apps**
 - **Enhanced Performance & Battery Life** – Optimized system resources for better efficiency.
 - **Updated UI Animations & Transitions** – Smoother, faster, and more responsive.
 - **Lock Screen Customization** – Modify clock styles, notification layouts, and shortcuts.